oshiriko/academic-kickstart/content/en/authors/admin/_index.md

 # - Visitors
 ---

-Born in Shanghai, China, Licheng has always been a dreamer.
+Born in Shanghai, China, Yicheng has always been a dreamer.

 After her graduation from Shanghai Theater Academy, she devoted herself to the creation of film scripts and plays.